-The conversion to a nonresidential use of any housing unit located on the ground floor of a building within a mixed-use zoning district shall be exempt from the provisions of this Part.
+The conversion to a nonresidential use of any housing unit located on the ground floor of a building within a form or mixed-use zoning district shall be exempt from the provisions of this Part.

 Sec.
-9.2.3 Conditional Use Approval
+9.2.3 Approval

-Notwithstanding any other provision of this ordinance, a person who proposes to remove, demolish, or to convert to a nonresidential use, any housing unit or units, in a zone where such a use is otherwise permitted, must first obtain conditional use approval from the development review board pursuant to the provisions of Article 3, Part 5.
+Notwithstanding any other provision of this ordinance, a person who proposes to remove, demolish, or to convert to a nonresidential use, any housing unit or units, in a zone where such a use is otherwise permitted, must obtain approval pursuant to all applicable provisions of this Ordinance.